China–Saudi Arabia relations: History

+The Mamluk Sultan based in Cairo ordered Jidda to treat Chinese traders honorably upon their arrival in the early 15th century.

 Zheng He's Treasure voyages sent some men to Mecca and Medina.

 The first China-Saudi official meeting took place in Oman in November 1985, following several years of heightened contact between the two countries.
-As of 1989, Saudi Arabia was the only Arab country that still had not established diplomatic ties with the People's Republic of China (although Saudi Arabia did maintain diplomatic relations with Taiwan).
+As of 1989, Saudi Arabia was the only Arab country that still had not established diplomatic ties with the People's Republic of China as Saudi Arabia maintained diplomatic relations with Taiwan.
 After the Tiananmen Square protests of 1989 occurred in Beijing in June of that year, Saudi relations with the PRC were upgraded.
-Despite the event, Saudi Arabia did not provide any criticism of the event.
+Despite the event, Saudi Arabia did not provide any criticism of the Chinese government's response.
 In fact, in August 1989, the Saudi Arabian Foreign Ministry official presented his credentials to the PRC's foreign minister.
 Less than a year later on 21 July 1990, Prince Bandar bin Sultan, Saudi Arabia's ambassador to the United States, paid a visit to Beijing with an agreement to establish diplomatic relations.
 A few days later, diplomatic relations were established in Riyadh.
 At this point, Saudi Arabia ended over forty years of diplomatic ties with Taiwan.

 Following the 2008 Sichuan earthquake, Saudi Arabia was the largest aid donor to China, providing close to €40,000,000 in financial assistance, and an additional €8,000,000 worth of relief materials.
 Chinese companies in Saudi Arabia have awarded scholarships to Saudi students allowing them to study abroad in China.
 The Chinese government is also offering scholarships directly to students and professionals for further training.

+In 2016, China and Saudi Arabia signed a strategic partnership.

 In July 2019, UN ambassadors of 37 countries, including Saudi Arabia, have signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
 In June 2020, Saudi Arabia was one of 53 countries that backed the Hong Kong national security law at the United Nations.

+In December 2022, General Secretary of the Chinese Communist Party Xi Jinping and his administration intensified relations with Saudi Arabia to improve its energy access as a result of global uncertainties.

 On 10 March 2023, Saudi Arabia and Iran agreed to restore diplomatic ties cut in 2016 after a deal brokered between the two countries by China following secret talks in Beijing.

+A 2025 academic review highlights that China's diplomatic approach to Saudi Arabia is emblematic of its broader strategy in the Middle East—favoring ambiguity, adaptability, and infrastructure-driven influence over military commitments.
+The review emphasizes China's ability to maintain close ties with Riyadh while avoiding regional entanglements, characterizing the relationship as transactional and pragmatic.
+According to the review, this mode of engagement enables China to expand its presence through selective diplomacy and energy cooperation while preserving its image as a neutral actor.